edenny/pheno_paper/README.md

-#Loading the Plant Phenology Project Data
+# Phenology Paper Processing Steps

 This repository contains all of the scripts for processing the data sources for a Plant Phenology Paper, looking at Birch and Common Sunflower datasources coming from  the NPN